Large-sample analysis of cost functionals for inference under the coalescent: Asymptotic analysis of the cost sequence

-In order to show convergence of the cost sequence of Definition \ref{def:Cn}, we will need the following assumption on the asymptotic behaviour of the cost of one step.

-\begin{Assumption}[Asymptotic cost of one step] There exist some continuous functions $a_j, b_{ij}, i,j=1,\dots,d,$ such that $b_{ij}\geq 1$, and
+\begin{Assumption}[Asymptotic cost of one step] There exist some continuous functions $a_j, b_{ij}, \; i,j \in \{1,\dots,d\},$ such that $b_{ij}\geq 1$, and

-for each $\delta>0$, where $B_\delta\nth = \{\y \in \frac{1}{n}\mathbb{N}^d: y_j \geq \delta, j=1\dots, d\}$.
-This is equivalent to uniform convergence on compact sets in the state-space of the technical framework defined in Section \ref{proof:weak_conv}. \end{Assumption} Note that Assumption \ref{assumption:costs}, which will be needed for the convergence of the cost sequence, requires knowledge of the first order approximation of the one-step cost of mutation steps and of the second order approximation of the one-step cost of coalescence steps.
+for each $\delta>0$, where $B_\delta\nth = \{\y \in \frac{1}{n}\mathbb{N}^d: y_j \geq \delta, j \in \{1, \dots, d\}\}$. \end{Assumption} The convergence in Assumption \ref{assumption:costs} is equivalent to uniform convergence on compact sets in the state-space of the technical framework defined in Section \ref{proof:weak_conv}.
+It will be needed for the convergence of the cost sequence, and requires knowledge of the first order approximation of the one-step cost of mutation steps as well as the second order approximation of the one-step cost of coalescence steps.

 We can now state the following result, which extends \cite[Theorem 2.1]{favero2024} by including the cost sequence which plays a crucial role in the study of importance sampling algorithms in the next sections.